zqyq/Multi-view-People-Detection-in-Large-Scenes-via-Supervised-View-wise-Contribution-Weighting/README.md

 CityStreet, Wildtrack, and MultiviewX datasets.
 Here, the pipeline of this paper is as follows:
 ![Pipeline](https://github.com/zqyq/Multi-view-People-Detection-in-Large-Scenes-via-Supervised-View-wise-Contribution-Weighting/blob/main/Pipeline.png "Pipeline")
 ## Poster & Video
+(All images and videos have been uploaded to this repository.
+Please take a look!...)
-For more concrete representation, we also provide the poster and video here:
+For a more comprehensive representation, we also provide the poster and video here:
 ![Poster](https://github.com/zqyq/Multi-view-People-Detection-in-Large-Scenes-via-Supervised-View-wise-Contribution-Weighting/blob/main/poster_fig.png "Poster")
 ![Video](https://github.com/zqyq/Multi-view-People-Detection-in-Large-Scenes-via-Supervised-View-wise-Contribution-Weighting/blob/main/video_short_gif.gif "video gif")